semerekiros/semerekiros/README.md

-I am a Phd candidate in Ghent University, Belgium.
+I am a Ph.D. candidate in Ghent University, Belgium.
 I work in the [T2K group](https://ugentt2k.github.io/).
 I am currently working on question generation in the education domain.